Family Food on the Table

 But they are absolutely worth the wait! ❤️

 So much chocolate and peanut butter flavor running through these.
-They taste like pure dessert but they’re packed with whole grains, are naturally sweetened with no added sugar and have a hit of protein from the peanut butter.
+They taste like pure dessert but they're really on the healthier side.

 So dig right on in!